-A Cryptographic Hash Function (CHF) is an algorithm that converts variable-sized data into a fixed-sized output.
-Further, while hash functions may have been around since the late 1970s, cryptography is as old as Julius Caesar (i.e., 100 B.C.).
-In its embryonic state, what started as a simple, yet revolutionary, idea of hiding military messages from enemies back in 100 B.C., has developed into a complex and intricate idea—CHF.
-As a result, it is necessary to understand the basic idea of cryptography and other associated terms, such as encryption and hashing, to fully understand a CHF.
+Before diving into the details of a Cryptographic Hash Function (CHF), it is important to first understand the most primary and originating idea behind this concept (i.e., Cryptography) because Hash functions may have been here since the late 1970s (Preneel, 2010) but cryptography is as old as Julius Caesar i.e. 100 B.C.
+(Redhat, 2019, n.d.).
+In its embryonic state, what sparked as a simple yet revolutionary idea of hiding military messages from the enemies back in 100 BC, matured into a complex and intricate idea as a CHF.

-Symmetric Key Encryption utilizes a single key that is generally referred to as a cipher key for both encoding and decoding a message.
-The following message is an example of symmetric-key encryption:
+In this type of encryption, a single key—generally referred to as a cipher key—is used for both the encoding and decoding a message.
+For an example of symmetric key encryption, read the text below.

-Zpv gpdvt po uif usjwjbm boe mptf tjhiu pg xibu jt nptu jnqpsubou.
+Zpv gpdvt po uif usjwibm boe mptf tjgiu pg xibu jt nptu jnqpsubot.

 You focus on the trivial and lose sight of what is most important.